jacksonloper/bardensr/README.md

 ### bardensr.preprocessing.minmax(imagestack)

-Performs a simple per-frame normalization on the imagestack (subtract min, then divide by mean)
+Performs a simple per-frame normalization on the imagestack (subtract min, then divide by mean).

-### bardensr.preprocessing.bgsubtraction(imagestack,sigmas)
+### bardensr.preprocessing.background_subtraction(imagestack,sigmas)

-Perform Lucy-Richardson background subtraction (if you have a GPU, this is generally faster than the CPU-based implementation of Lucy-Richardson found in skimage)
+Perform a dead-basic background subtraction (subtracts a blurred version of the imagestack, and clips to stay positive).